-A sheriff’s deputy breezed in with a report in his hand, he was a short man with a beer gut and greying beard.
+A sheriff’s deputy breezed in with a report in his hand; he was a short man with a beer gut and greying beard.

 Nancy was still watching the kid, transfixed, her arms folded.

-“Highlights are good” Con said forcing a smile.
+“Highlights are good,” Con said, forcing a smile.

-“He did that himself, the mother says it was an accident too.
-Boys will be boys and all that and she doesn’t want to press charges.
-After we’ve executed the search warrants we have no cause to hold them any longer”
+“He did that himself.
+The mother says it was an accident too: boys will be boys and all that, and she doesn’t want to press charges.
+After we’ve executed the search warrants, we have no cause to hold them any longer.”

 “Is that everything?”
 Con said.

-“Pretty much, I’ll leave you folks to it.
+“Pretty much.
+I’ll leave you folks to it.
 We’ll keep you informed on the state of the warrant and forward any samples to your office.”

-“Kline, good to meet you folks, I heard you were from out of town, I hope its treating you well, you two have a good one ok.”
-The deputy closed the door behind him and left them alone in the cold darkened room.
-Watching Johnny squirm.
+“Kline.
+Good to meet you folks.
+I heard you were from out of town.
+I hope it’s treating you well.
+You two have a good one, OK?”
+The deputy closed the door behind him and left them alone in the cold, darkened room, watching Johnny squirm.

 “What is it?”

-“Just a feeling” Her mind was somewhere else.
+“Just a feeling.”
+Her mind was somewhere else.

-“Like someone’s moonwalking on my grave” She was looking at her reflection in the glass now.
+“Like someone’s moon-walking on my grave.”
+She was looking at her reflection in the glass now.

 “The kid’s got you spooked?”

-“It’s not just the kid, it’s the whole family, and the kid.
+“It’s not just the kid.
+It’s the whole family, and the kid.
 I knew there was something off about him the minute I saw him.”

-“Selection bias at it’s finest, you’re just remembering it that way to make sense of how you feel now”.
-He smiled knowing that would rile her in the right way.
+“Selection bias at its finest.
+You’re just remembering it that way to make sense of how you feel now.”
+He smiled, knowing that would rile her in the right way.

 She scowled at him and chupsed.

-“There’s something wrong, it’s like he doesn’t exist.
-Like everything he does is out of time, out of rhythm.
+“There’s something wrong; it’s like he doesn’t exist, like everything he does is out of time, out of rhythm.
 I can look at someone usually and see what they’re gonna do, or what they’re thinking.
-When I look at him it’s like static, cold white static.”
+When I look at him, it’s like static, cold white static.”

-“What about the family”.
+“What about the family?”

 The pictures were gone.

-Porter wasn’t worried, he wasn’t there enough to care.
+Porter wasn’t worried; he wasn’t there enough to care.

 They yanked him off the floor and threw him in the back of a squad car.

 The next day he’d had some time to come together in a holding cell.
-He was sitting in an interrogation room in Bexar county’s sheriff’s department.
+He was sitting in an interrogation room in Bexar County’s Sheriff’s Department.

-“Now you don’t have to worry, we caught his girl.
+Porter couldn’t think of anything clever to say.
+“Now, you don’t have to worry.
+We caught his girl.
 She admits to fighting with him before the incident.
 She was intoxicated on a mix of booze and illegal drugs.
-We didn’t find any weapons but it seems likely that she killed him in a rage and disposed of the weapon somehow.”
+We didn’t find any weapons, but it seems likely that she killed him, in a rage, and disposed of the weapon somehow.”
 He took a look at his notes and continued without leaving Porter room to say anything.
 “We had someone look you over and it looks like someone whacked you pretty good.
 On the back of the head.”
 He took an idiot second and motioned to the back of his own head.
-“But you should be ok if you take it easy for a couple of days.
-We figure she came in and didn’t expect there to be two guys there.
-Hit you on the head and took care of her boyfriend before going on a bender.”
+“But you should be OK if you take it easy for a couple of days.
+We figure she came in and didn’t expect there to be two guys there, hit you on the head and took care of her boyfriend before going on a bender.”

-“Now you said some stuff last night we just wanted you to corroborate.
-You said they killed a kid and threw him in the reservoir by the old steel mill is that right?”
+Porter made a sucking sound with his lips as the deputy continued.
+“Now, you said some stuff last night that we just wanted you to corroborate.
+You said they killed a kid and threw him in the reservoir by the old steel mill.
+Is that right?”

 “That’s what he told me.”

-“Can I ask what you were doing there before this happened, are you working a case?”
+“Can I ask what you were doing there before this happened?
+Are you working a case?”